shiffman/shiffman.net/teaching/a2z/generate/index.md

 }
 {% endhighlight %}

-While we still are not approaching "to be or not to be." the quality of the random generated Strings has changed.  e's appear a great deal more than z's and so on and so forth.
-We could take this idea another step forward by examining how letters appear next to each other commonly in English.
-For example, how often does 'h' occur after 't' versus 'a' or 'r' and so on and so forth?
+While we've probably increased the likelihood of randomly typing “to be or not to be” only slightly, we can nevertheless see how the quality of the results have changed.  e’s appear a great deal more than z’s and so on and so forth.

+Next, let's take this idea of custom letter probabilities another step forward and examine the frequencies of letters neighboring other letters commonly in English.
+For example, how often does ‘h’ occur after ‘t’ versus ‘a’ or ‘r’ and so on and so forth?

-This is exactly the approach of n-grams.
-An n-gram is a contiguous sequence of 'n' elements.
-In the case of text, this might be 'n' letters or 'n' words or 'n' syllables.
-The following function, for example, displays all word n-grams for a given String (of order N):</p>
+This is exactly the approach of N-grams.
+An n-gram is a contiguous sequence of N elements.
+In the case of text, this might be N letters or N words or N phonemes or N syllables.
+For an example, here's a function that returns all word N-grams for a given String (using a regex to split the text up into tokens):

 {% highlight java %}
 function nGrams(sentence, n) {